shanshan0000/lundecpp/Readme.md

 Some further clarifications on mid-term/final exam:

 - You could print the pdf of poly_cours_opt and bring it with you.
 Your personal paper notebooks are NOT allowed.
 The poly d’exercices corrigés is NOT allowed.
 Chinese textbooks are not allowed.
 Any other reference book is NOT allowed.
+- Dictionaries in paper format are allowed.
 - Dictionaries on smartphone are NOT allowed.
 All electronic devices are forbidden of use during exam.
-- If you have difficulties answering in French, you could answer in English.
+- If you have difficulties writing your answers in French, you could answer in English.

 #### 考试提醒：